whitneyburton/portfolios/students/1701-front/john_binning/template.markdown

 For Justyna Field, linked-list partner:

 Working with Justyna was great.
 We had wonderful give and take, and we agreed up front that no one would fall behind.
 I feel like the pairing allowed me to learn by teaching Justyna, but at the same time I learned even more from what she taught me.
 Our communication was excellent, and we were consequently able to stop any arguments before they even started.
 I would be happy to work with her again.

+### Receiving Feedback

+From Justyna Field, linked-list partner:

+ I really enjoyed working with John.
+We determined our working relationship right away with great respect of each other’s working habits and schedule differences.
+During our work process we exchanged clarifying questions.
+If there was any part of the project that one of us did not fully understand we would stop and take time to walk each other through the problem and make sure that we both fully understand that topic.
+I feel like we both equally contributed into the project, it was a very good pairing experience.

 ### Being a Community Member